-Each individual's dental implant cost varies depending on the extent of their needs and the details of their surgical plan.
+Each individual's dental implant in Philadelphia will have cost variations depending on the extent of their needs and the details of their surgical plans.
 During your consultation, your implant specialist will provide you with a personalized treatment plan and quote.
 Dentistry for Life offers payment and financing options to help you achieve the smile you deserve.

 Will my insurance cover my dental implants?

 The friendly and knowledgeable staff at Dentistry for Life will work closely with your insurance provider to ensure that you receive the proper coverage.

 When can I eat solid food after my dental implant surgery?

 While it may be difficult to eat during the first week of your recovery, it is crucial that you provide your body with the nutrients it needs to heal properly.
 You may need to adhere to a soft diet during this time and avoid chewing near the treatment site.

 What is the best age to get dental implants?